 Moreover, travel agents sometimes guide customers towards certain booking options based on the agency’s need to fill a quota, rather than the customer’s needs.
 They often have limited inventory compared to what can be found elsewhere.

 Travel agents traditionally earn most of their fees from hotels, transport companies, and tour operators using a commission model.
-According to Travel and Leisure, many agents also charge additional fees on the client side ranging from $100 to $500 and up.
-These fees may cover security deposits, planning, or à la carte travel services.
+Many agents also charge additional fees on the client side that may cover security deposits, planning, or à la carte travel services.

 Self-booking on consumer websites